 2. Tulips ’til the very end

-Fortunately for us late comers, there were still a few beautiful rows of tulips for us to pick from and where we could take photos.
+Fortunately for any latecomers or if you can’t visit until the end of the season, there will still be a few beautiful rows of tulips to pick from and photograph.

 3. Baskets for flower picking